Nederlands Path: Home / Country list / Children's crossing signs worldwide / found in Malta

 One last observation: the girl isn't walking.
 She poses like a ballerina.
 Find other signs with remarkable detail in Turkey, Denmark, or Austria.

-Path: Home / Country list / Children in depth / Children's crossing signs in Malta
+Path: Home / Country list / Children's crossings worldwide / found in Malta

 e-mail: